 As infections progress, urine becomes cloudy and develops a strong, foul ammonia odor noticeable even in freshly cleaned litter boxes.
 These changes indicate advancing infection requiring immediate treatment to prevent complications.

 Healthy cat urine should be light yellow with a mild ammonia scent.
 Dark, cloudy, or particularly strong-smelling urine suggests bacterial activity or other urinary tract problems.
+Urinary stones can also cause changes in urine color and odor, and may be detected during diagnostic evaluation.

 Behavioral Changes and Lethargy